sbhayes15/executive-wiki/events/prodays.rst

   first level for check-in.
 Check in with them by telling them which student org you belong to.
 They will tell you where you should set up.
++ **Decorate the Table** - Put the tablecloth on the table, it might not fit, but don't worry.
+Place ACM stickers on the table in an organized fashion.
+Put a couple of ACM Tee's on the table at 45 degree angles near each end.
+Place the laptop in the center of the table.
+Don't forget to put the banner up!
 + **Clean & Leave** - When students are no longer present, you should begin taking the display down.
 Pack everything up and return it to its place in the ACM office.